 Funerals can take many formats and there is no longer a ‘typical’ funeral.
-With services able to be held in our onsite chapel or in a church.
+With services able to be held in our onsite chapel, in a church or another venue.
 On conclusion of the service, the committal will then generally take place at the graveside or crematorium, usually with a cortege of the hearse and cars following from one place to the other.

 Additionally, the complete service could be held in the church or chapel but with no cortege.
 We simply arrange to take the coffin to the cemetery or crematorium on conclusion of the service, with no family attendance.
 Alternatively the complete service can be held at the graveside or the crematorium chapel.
 Some families also choose to have the burial or cremation service first, followed by a Memorial Service on that day or a later date.
 Other families request a cremation or burial with no service or attendance by family members or the public.

 Alternative venues are also available, such as garden settings, private homes, a farm or rural property, school halls or chapels.

 Twilight or early evening services can be arranged.
 This beautiful time of day can be a very convenient and practical option.
 Burial or cremation would usually occur the following day either attended or unattended by family members.

 For many people there is a desire to spend time with their loved one and see them just “one more time”.
 When there has been some suffering or a sudden death, it can be very comforting to see the person you love at peace.